ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 SystemLink supports three types of multi-node configuration.
 You can configure SystemLink to connect to a standalone instance, replica sets, or MongoDB Atlas.

-Connecting SystemLink to a three or more node MongoDB replica set is the recommended configuration for all production deployments.
+NI recommends connecting SystemLink to replica set of three or more MongoDB servers for all production deployments.

+!!!important
+    Due to a bug in a 3rd party MongoDB driver, SystemLink cannot connect to MongoDB instances where the MongoDB username provided in the form input or connection string contains either the `-` or the `_` character.

+- NI does not support configurations where multiple SystemLink servers use the same MongoDB instance.
+- NI does not support configurations where another production application uses the same MongoDB instance as SystemLink.

 !!!note
-    While SystemLink can connect and use a sharded MongoDB cluster (`mongos`) it will not take full advantage of the capabilities enabled by sharded clusters.
+    While SystemLink can connect to and use a sharded MongoDB cluster (`mongos`), it will not take advantage of horizontal scaling capabilities enabled by sharded clusters.

-- NI does not support configurations where the MongoDB instance is used by multiple SystemLink servers.
-- NI does not support configurations where the MongoDB instance is also used by another production application.

-!!!important
-    Due to a bug in the Elixir MongoDB driver, SystemLink cannot connect to MongoDB instances where there is either the `-` or the `_` characters in the MongoDB username provided in the form input or connection string.

 When using a stand-alone MongoDB instance, replica set, or Atlas, you have the option to encrypt the data stored within the database.
 This is built into MongoDB Atlas or requires [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced) for stand-alone or replica sets.

+!!!important "Connection String Formats"
+    Some connection string formats are unsupported or could cause issues in some environments.

+    - Connection strings that contain the query parameter `tls=` are unsupported.
+Use the `ssl=` query string to achieve the same capability with the same degree of security.
+    - In environments where the 4.2.1.1 root DNS server cannot be reached, the DNS seed list URI format (`mongodb+srv://`) will fail due to a bug ([Unable to connect to Atlas due to DNS connectivity issues #358](https://github.com/kobil-systems/mongodb/issues/358)) in a 3rd party MongoDB driver used by SystemLink.
+In this case use the [MongoDB standard connection string format](https://docs.mongodb.com/manual/reference/connection-string/#std-label-connections-standard-connection-string-format) to connect your replica set.
+This affects both self-hosted replica sets and MongoDB Atlas.
+    - When URL escaping characters in your connection string  you must use uppercase characters, e.g. `%2F` not `%2f`.

+    Example connection string (line breaks for readability):

+    ```url
+    mongodb://myusername:<password>@
+    ec2-123-123-12.compute-1.amazonaws.com27017,
+    ec2-234-234-23.compute-1.amazonaws.com:27017,
+    ec2-456-456-45.compute-1.amazonaws.com:27017/
+    ?authSource=admin
+    &replicaSet=rs0
+    &readPreference=primary
+    &ssl=true
+    ```

+    Consider using [MongoDB Compass](mongodb compass) to connect to your replica set to help construct a valid connection string and verify the configuration.

 ### Connecting to Standalone MongoDB instance

-Using a separate server to host MongoDB provides for greater reliability and lower resource utilization for your SystemLink server.
+Using a separate server to host MongoDB increases reliability and lowers resource utilization for your SystemLink server.

 You may use the supplied form input in **NI SystemLink Sever Configuration** when connecting to a server hosting a single standalone MongoDB instance.
 Refer to [Connecting to a Remote Mongo Database](https://www.ni.com/documentation/en/systemlink/latest/setup/remote-mongo-database/) for more information.